patchew-project/qemu/docs/about/deprecated.rst

 been implemented), so there is not much value added by this board.
 Use the ``ref405ep`` machine instead.

+x86 default machine type
+''''''''''''''''''''''''

+x86 currently defaults to the ```pc``` machine type which is based on the very old ```i440fx``` chipset.
+This default will be removed and the user will be required to specify a machine type explicitly using -M; users are encouraged to switch to the not quite as old ```q35``` machine types.

 Backend options
 ---------------